noahehall/multicloud/opensource/apache/tinkerpop.md

   - e.g. instead of `g.V().has(k,v)` use `g.V().has('this label only', k,v)`
 - always use indices: `g.V()` and etc has to iterate over all the vertices and edges

+### staying agnostic

+- data types: adhering to tinkergraph will generally enable you to port your graph to other graph providers (e.g. neo4j/neptune)
+- refrain form using the graph (structure) api
+  - stick with GraphTraversalSource (process) api
+- externalize logic related to these domains: they are usually graph provider specific
+  - schemas/indices
+  - extensions

 ### debugging gremlin

 - isolate for analysis: